Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Bayesian Nonparametric Causal Mediation Analysis in CRTs

 Note that we do not assume that this copula represents the true joint law; it is a working model used solely to derive the conditional distribution of $\mathbf{D}_i(1-a)$ given $\mathbf{D}_i(a)$, $\mathbf{C}_i$, and $N_i$.
 Equation \eqref{eq:gaussian_copula} specifies the dependence structure among post-treatment confounders.
 Imposing within-cluster exchangeability, we assume the same dependence structure for any pair of individuals in a cluster, encoded by equicorrelation block matrices.
 The partial identifiability comes from the observed data not identifying the parameters in $\mathbf{C}_{10}$, $\rho$ and $\rho^{*}$, because $D_{ij}(a)$ and $D_{ij}(a')$ are never jointly observed.

 We adopt a sensitivity analysis approach inspired by \citet{Roy2024}.
 The idea is to keep the BNP inference unchanged and introduce copula-based dependence via \eqref{eq:gaussian_copula} in post-processing by estimating the same-world correlation parameters $\gamma_0$ and $\gamma_1$ and sampling the cross-world correlation parameter $\rho$ from its prior.
-For the cross-world inter-individual correlation $\rho^{*}$, we adopt parameterizations from prior work \citep[e.g.,][]{Zigler2012,Kim2019,Roy2024} tailored to the inter-individual correlation in CRTs.
-For $j,j'=1,\ldots,N$,
+For the cross-world inter-individual correlation $\rho^{*}$, we adopt parameterizations from prior work \citep[e.g.,][]{Zigler2012,Kim2019,Roy2024} tailored to the inter-individual correlation in CRTs, and set $\rho^{*} = \frac{\gamma_0+\gamma_1}{2}\times \rho$.
 This parameterization implies that: (i) for the same individual $(j=j')$, the cross-world correlation equals $\rho$; and (ii) for different individuals $(j\neq j')$, the cross-world correlation equals an attenuated average of the corresponding same-world correlations.

-To ensure $\boldsymbol{\Omega}$ is positive definite under \eqref{eq:cross_interind_corr}, the following condition needs to be met.
+To ensure $\boldsymbol{\Omega}$ is positive definite under this parameterization, the following condition needs to be met.

-This condition is derived in Supplementary Material Section \ref{sec:proof_condition}.
+This condition is derived in Supplementary Material Section A.4.
 The bounds in \eqref{eq:cond_posdef} can inform the prior specification for the correlation parameters, but one may use tighter bounds in practice based on substantive knowledge.
 For example, one can specify $0<\gamma_a<1$ and